 and patiently; do not be afraid to pause, or stop entirely for some time.
 There is no rush to complete anything, or to experience anything.
 Everything is waiting for you in every moment.
 You can take your time.

-Also, when you end a practice, take enough time to re-orient yourself to the outer world.
+When you end a practice, take enough time to re-orient yourself to the outer world.
 The softer and smoother your transition, the easier it will be for you, and the more your practice and life will be integrated.

 If you do nothing else: relax.
 Relaxation is the keystone of somatic practice.
 It is the ground from which we begin.
 Without it, things become very difficult to sense, feel, explore.
 See if you can find a sense of ease and rest in everything you do: no struggle.